monmaya/pyb-data-contracts/docs/en/articles/07-governance-and-adoption.md

-# Governance and Adoption: Building a Data-Driven Culture
+# Governance and adoption: building a data-driven culture

 In the world of data, governance is often seen as a constraint, a set of rules that slow down innovation.
 However, when well implemented, governance becomes a powerful enabler, a framework that ensures data quality, security, and compliance while fostering innovation and collaboration.
 In this article, we will explore how to implement effective data governance and facilitate the adoption of data contracts within an organization.

-## The Pillars of Data Governance
+## The pillars of data governance

 Effective data governance rests on several key pillars: